 Melrose Living is an online hub celebrating all that’s best about living in Melrose and the Scottish Borders.
 Whether you live, work, or just visiting the area, you’ll find lots of insider tips about where to eat, shop, and explore.
 Melrose Living also has news and stories about what’s happening in and around Melrose.

 Melrose in the heart of the Scottish Borders

 Melrose is a small, pretty town on the River Tweed, with a spectacular abbey and lovely setting at the foot of the Eildon Hills.
 It’s surrounded by picturesque villages and home to the world-famous Rugby Sevens, with cultural highlights including Sir Walter Scott’s Abbotsford House and the Borders Book Festival.
 With plenty of great small shops and eateries, it’s a definite draw for visitors!

 Take a look at what we’re proud of in this beautiful Borders town, and send us news about the places and people you want to shout about.

 This is your site, so come and be part of it!

-Enjoying August in Melrose and the Scottish Borders…
+Enjoying Autumn in Melrose and the Scottish Borders…

 If you are staying in Melrose and looking to explore one of the regions most majestic buildings then take a trip to Abbotsford House, the home of Sir Walter Scott.